Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Conclusions

 \section{Conclusions}

-In this paper, we thoroughly examined V2X-based CP and its recent technological progress.
-Our first focus was on the advancements in V2X communication technologies that support the CP in CAVs.
-We specifically reviewed recent developments in edge computing, blockchain, digital twin, and 6G that provide low latency, high data rate, and reliable and secure information transmission for CP.
-Then, we presented a comprehensive CP framework that encapsulates these systems' fundamental components and core aspects.
-By adopting a new taxonomic classification for mainstream architectures and conducting in-depth reviews of the literature, we dissected the intricate cooperative challenges that lie at the heart of CP.
-Furthermore, we highlighted the availability of open-source databases and simulators, which are invaluable tools for evaluating and validating the performance of CP models.
-These resources facilitate rigorous testing and refinement of CP algorithms in a controlled environment.
-Moreover, we emphasized the importance of incorporating ethical principles such as fairness, transparency, and privacy into designing and implementing AI models for CP.
-These principles ensure the ethical deployment of AI in cooperative driving and contribute to the creation of highly realistic simulation environments, domain adaptation methodologies, and enriched datasets that can empower CP models to navigate the complexities of real-world scenarios effectively.
-In summary, CP is a rapidly evolving area that holds great promise.
-By combining state-of-the-art V2X communication technology, multi-modal sensing technology, and AI technology for data processing, reliable and efficient CP can be achieved, thus creating safer, more efficient, and more capable autonomous driving and intelligent transportation systems.
+In this paper, we presented a comprehensive framework for V2X CP, addressing its foundational components and key aspects.
+Through a novel taxonomic classification of mainstream architectures and an in-depth literature review, we analyzed the multifaceted challenges inherent to effective CP.
+We examined how V2X communication limitations, such as latency and data loss, can impact CP performance, emphasizing the need for resilient communication strategies to maintain reliable perception sharing.
+We also highlighted the value of open-source databases and simulators, which serve as essential tools for evaluating and refining CP models in controlled environments.
+These resources enable rigorous testing and iterative optimization of CP algorithms, promoting advancements in model accuracy and robustness.
+Furthermore, we underscored the importance of embedding ethical principles, such as fairness, transparency, and privacy, into the development and deployment of AI models for CP.
+Incorporating these principles fosters ethical AI usage in cooperative driving and supports the creation of realistic simulation environments, domain adaptation techniques, and diverse datasets, which are crucial for equipping CP models to handle the complexities of real-world scenarios.
+In conclusion, CP is a rapidly evolving field with significant potential.
+By combining advanced V2X communication technologies, multimodal sensing, and AI-driven data processing, CP offers a pathway toward reliable, efficient, and ethically sound solutions for autonomous driving and intelligent transportation systems, ultimately enabling safer, more effective, and highly capable autonomous mobility.